drakulah/ValKeyRe/README.md

 # ValKeyRe
-A high-performance key-value store library in Rust, prioritizing ease of use.
+A key-value store, prioritizing ease of use.

 # Example
 ```rs